Here I will try to describe my move from WordPress to Sphinx to Hugo and why.

 My first attempt at “blogging” was with WordPress.
 Starting was really easy, grab WordPress, place it in some www directory do some stuff with rights.
 On CentOS it should all belong to the apache user.
 Do some stuff with SELinux to make sure the automatic WordPress update works.

 At first, all seems to work, creating articles is easy, and adding plugins is a piece of cake.
-And the backup seems to be working.
+And even the backup seems to be working.

 At some time (many WordPress updates later) the backup plugin (some plugin with rsync) stopped working and I could not get to work again.
-This made me look at something else…
+This made me look at something else… Besides it is a lot of code for a simple bog site.

 Sphinx